 "The commandment we have from Him is this: whoever loves God must also love his brother." —1 John 4:21

 Most people like to think of themselves as loving others.
-But are we truly loving or just deceiving ourselves?
-We are loving if:
+However, are we truly loving or just deceiving ourselves?
+We are truly loving if:

 - We obey God's commandments (1 Jn 5:3).